- Our Research

 The School of Computing and Communications is committed to conducting world-class research with high impact.
 We publish in leading peer-reviewed journals and conferences, play major roles in the international research community, engage closely with industry and research users, and are active in developing new interdisciplinary research agendas.

 Our research is recognized for its exceptional quality and international reputation.
-The UK Research Assessment Exercise 2008 found all of our research activity (100%) to be at least of international standing, and rated 80% of our research as world leading or internationally excellent.
+The UK Research Excellence Framework (REF) 2014 overall ranked us 12th in the UK for Computer Science, with 91% of our research rated as world leading or internationally excellent (and 7th in the UK for producing work in these two categories).
 An International Review of UK Computer Science cited us as one of only a handful of centres undertaking "leading edge systems research".

 The School's research output spans five major sub-fields of our discipline: Communications and Networking, Computer Systems, Intelligent Systems, Software Engineering and Human-Computer Interaction.
 We actively pursue research agendas that cut across traditional field boundaries to achieve transformative developments in several sub-fields simultaneously.
 Over the last 15 years, this has established Lancaster as a world-leading place for research on Mobile and Ubiquitous Computing.
 We also recognize the importance of Computing and Communications for tackling societal challenges in interdisciplinary research initiatives, and are building a strong reputation in Social Computing.